mlpack/mlpack/doc/user/methods/knn.md

  * `MatType`: specifies the type of matrix used for representation of data.
- * `DualTreeTraversalType`: specifies the [traversal](../../developer/trees.md#traversals) strategy that will be used when searching in dual-tree mode.
+ * `DualTreeTraversalType`: specifies the [traversal](../../developer/trees.md#traversals) strategy that will be used when searching with the dual-tree strategy.
- * `SingleTreeTraversalType`: specifies the [traversal](../../developer/trees.md#traversals) strategy that will be used when searching in dual-tree mode.
+ * `SingleTreeTraversalType`: specifies the [traversal](../../developer/trees.md#traversals) strategy that will be used when searching with the dual-tree strategy.

 When custom template parameters are specified: